-Summarise yourself in one sentence…An actuarial analyst with experience in Superannuation and Group Life insurance who enjoys aesthetic spreadsheets, good bargains and daily step counts.
+A summary of myself in one sentence…An actuarial analyst with experience in Superannuation and Group Life insurance who enjoys aesthetic spreadsheets, good bargains and daily step counts.

-Why did you join the YAAB?…To provide a voice for younger members of the profession to help the Institute recognise and react to the interests and expectations of young actuaries and the challenges that they face.
+Why did I join the YAAB?…To provide a voice for younger members of the profession to help the Institute recognise and react to the interests and expectations of young actuaries and the challenges that they face.

-What do you enjoy the most about being involved with the YAAB?…I have enjoyed the opportunity to build something from the ground up and to positively contribute to the profession as a young actuary.
+What do I enjoy the most about being involved with the YAAB?…I have enjoyed the opportunity to build something from the ground up and to positively contribute to the profession as a young actuary.
 Similarly, working with a diverse range of engaged people from all around Australia and the world has given me the opportunity to be exposed to a wider range of new ideas and skills.

-What has your experience been as a younger actuary so far in your career?…My initial experience as a young actuary was that it was quite a competitive profession.
+What has my experience been as a younger actuary so far in my career?…My initial experience as a young actuary was that it was quite a competitive profession.
 During university, it felt like there were many more highly deserving students than graduate opportunities available that offered support for continuing the actuarial pathway.
 Upon entering the workforce, this experience was juxtaposed with how small and tight knit the Profession appeared to be, with far fewer degrees of separation between members than I had expected.

-What excites you about the influence the YAAB has on the future direction of the Actuaries Institute?…That the YAAB provides an opportunity to fast track the uptake of ideas and initiatives from younger members that addresses the challenges facing this portion of the membership.
+What excites me about the influence the YAAB has on the future direction of the Actuaries Institute?…That the YAAB provides an opportunity to fast track the uptake of ideas and initiatives from younger members that addresses the challenges facing this portion of the membership.
 Otherwise, such progression may not be fully realised within the profession until much later in the future when the younger generation eventually inherit the positions of influence.

 My interesting/quirky hobbies…Involve investigating which of my plants have survived months of neglect and preparing the remnants for survival until my next round of free time.